 Last week I did spend a morning at Bear River Migratory Bird Refuge in northern Utah and even though the light wasn’t the best I still had a great time.
-There were plenty of American Avocets visible from the roads.
-It is breeding season and even though there are already some chicks running around some of the avocets are still incubating eggs too.
+There were plenty of American Avocets visible from the roads at the refuge.
+It is nesting season and even though there are already some chicks running around some of the avocets are still incubating eggs too.

 Can you see the egg in this image?
 Some are very well hidden and before the adult left this egg it tugged and pulled some of the vegetation closer to the egg.
 It would be easy to accidentally step or drive over this egg in the location of this scrape so it is important at this time of the year to watch where we put our feet and watch where we drive.

 This is a large crop from the original frame, I did not approach this scrape closely at all.

 From the south side of the auto tour route there is a flat area that usually has a thin layer of water over the mud but last week it was very dry, there were two adult avocets there that seemed quite alert so I started to look for small chicks but what I saw instead perplexed me.
 Out in the middle of the mud flat a tiny bit of movement caught my eye and then I saw part of an egg.
 This image shows a partially broken egg which is not in a scrape but a very exposed and open area.
 The chick was moving in the egg and the adults were perhaps 30 feet from it.
 I wondered if a predator, perhaps a night heron, tried to take the egg away but dropped the egg if the adult avocets chased after the heron.
 At any rate it puzzled me that this hatching egg would be where it is.
 I hope the chick made it to safety.